uLoyd/fretboard-js/README.md

 Returns: Fretboard instance

-Same method as *addSoundMarksOnStringIndex(stringIndex)* with only difference being the parameter passed as in this case it receives StringLane instance instead of it's index.
+Same method as *addSoundMarksOnStringIndex(stringIndex)* with only difference being the parameter passed as in this case it receives StringLane instance instead of its index.
 StringLane passed in parameter doesn't have to be from the Fretboard instance it's passed to.

 ```javascript